Provided by: Our Changing Climate |Published on: April 27, 2021

 Students need to be familiar with the idea that certain commodities may have an associated environmental cost.

-The teacher may need to wait through a commercial to view the video on YouTube.
+The teacher may need to wait through a commercial to view the video on YouTube and can stop the video at 7:54, as the remainder of the video is an ad.

-In addition to the environmental degradation discussed in science or biology classes, cross-curricular connections could be made to social studies and economics.
+In addition to the environmental degradation discussed in science or biology classes, cross-curricular connections can be made to social studies and economics.

-Students could discuss how to minimize global consumption of palm oil and what best practices could be put in place for palm oil producers.
+Students can discuss how to minimize global consumption of palm oil and what best practices could be put in place for palm oil producers.

 Support Group: The teacher can pause the video after each chapter to help students understand the information and check their understanding.